DusterTheFirst/Grandayy-Bot/README.md

 # Robbie Botten
-Discord Bot - Discord Bot Designed For Grandayy's Server
+Discord Bot - Discord Bot Designed For Grandayy's Server, adapted for other servers too